 All of these things are within your control and relate to choices that you’re making for yourself.
 And they directly affect your stress levels.
 If you’re serious about lowering your overall stress levels (both workplace stress and otherwise), then it’s important to start making better choices.

-[Recommended Reading: How to Redefine Your Work Life Balance Definition (To Actually Achieve It)].
+[Recommended Reading: Redefine Your Work Life Balance Definition].

 5 Quick, Easy-to-Implement Stress Relief Exercises (You Can Use Even at Work)